astriaorg/astria/crates/astria-conductor/README.md

 specific commands.

 ### Configuration
-Composer is configured via environment variables.
+Conductor is configured via environment variables.
 An example configuration can be seen in `local.env.example`.

 To copy a configuration to your `.env` file run: